 - Start volunteering at a research lab in UBC!
 (This will also prepare you for your COGS 402.)

-If you’d like to learn more about becoming a TA, contact the Program Coordinator.
-To apply for becoming a COGS TA, go here (log in with your CWL) TA applications open in mid-January and close at the beginning of March.
+If you’d like to learn more about becoming a TA and what the responsibilities and expectations are, contact the Program Coordinator.
+To apply for becoming a COGS TA, go here (log in with your CWL).
+TA applications open in January and close at the beginning of March.